Jakob Eduard Polak: Life

 Polak studied medicine in Prague and Vienna.
-He was one of the six Austrian teachers invited by Amir Kabir, the Persian chief minister, as the instructors of Dar ul-Fonun, the first modern higher education institution in Iran.
+He was one of the six Austrian teachers invited by Amir Kabir, the chief minister of Iran, as the instructors of Dar al-Fonun, the first modern higher education institution in Iran.
 By his own account, he entered Iran on 24 November 1851, before the inauguration of the Dar ul-Fonun.

 From 1851 to 1860, he taught medicine at Dar ul-Fonun.
 In the beginning, he taught in French and used a translator.
 Soon, the incompetence of the translators motivated him to learn Persian.
 He learned Persian in six months, and then taught his course in Persian.

-In 1885, he funded Otto Stapf, a Viennese botanist, to undertake a botanical expedition to South- and Western Persia.
+In 1885, he funded Otto Stapf, a Viennese botanist, to undertake a botanical expedition to South- and Western Iran.
 This led to the discovery of numerous new species of plants.

-From 1855 to 1860, he served as personal physician of Naser-al-din Shah.
+From 1855 to 1860, he served as personal physician of Naser al-Din Shah Qajar.
 In this capacity he was succeeded by French physician Joseph Désiré Tholozan.